Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/spack_demo.md

   spack find
   ```

   Checks the root environment and should show `zlib` being available now.
 Only `zlib` should be shown even if preinstalled software was found by `spack external find`.
-These external packages have not been added to the root environment of Spack **explicity** yet and thus do not show up..
+These external packages have not been added to the root environment of Spack **explicity** yet and thus do not show up yet.

 ## 3. Spack Package Creation